cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 ### **CAN on Linux**

 The choice of an embedded computer was pretty straightforward.
-I had previously worked with the Beaglebone black and grew acquainted with it.
+I had previously worked with the BeagleBone Black and grew acquainted with it.
-It provided CAN and Ethernet off the shelf.
+It provides CAN and Ethernet off-the-shelf.
-So we chose to use the Beaglebone black as our embedded computer.
+So we chose to use the BeagleBone Black as our embedded computer.

 At first, we did the setup by hand, but later on we automated it using SaltStack[^3].
 Installing and setting up SocketCAN was quite easy.[^4]